XuewenWangUGA/MacroHapDB/README.md

    This type of database is in TAB separated text files and can be searched and viewed in the Internet browser using the tool provided here.

 ## Type B
   This type database is in SQL format, which can be searched and used via SQL command.
-The tables in this MacroHapDB database contains all the files in text format in github, and a serial of short MH derived from the full-length macrohap dataset.
+The tables in this MacroHapDB database contains all the files in text format in github, and additional allelels.
+They are a serial of short MH derived from the full-length macrohap dataset.
 The each subset MacroHapDB from 289 validated humans are in an separate table in the database named as:

   MH289supPop_300